Theocritus

 Uncertain ascription.
 Same author as Megara.

-English: Hercules the Lion-Slayer, or the Wealth of Augeas (James Banks).
+English: Hercules the lion-slayer, or The wealth of Augeas (James Banks [Davies], 1853).

-French: Hèraklès tueur de lions, ou la Richesse d’Augéias (Leconte de Lisle).
+French: Hercule vainqueur du lion, ou La richesse d’Augias (Michel Paul Guy de Chabanon, 1777); — Hèraklès tueur de lions, ou La richesse d’Augéias (Leconte de Lisle).

 Doubtful ascription.

-French: Les Lènaies, ou les Bacchantes (Leconte de Lisle).
+French: Les Bacchantes (Michel Paul Guy de Chabanon, 1777); — Les Lènaies, ou Les Bacchantes (Leconte de Lisle).

 Doubtful ascription.

-English: The Fond Discourse of Daphnis and the Damsel (James Banks).
+English: The fond discourse of Daphnis and the damsel (James Banks [Davies], 1853).

-French: Entretien de Daphnis et d’une jeune fille (Leconte de Lisle).
+French: Entretien de Daphnis et d’une jeune fille (Michel Paul Guy de Chabanon, 1777); — Entretien de Daphnis et d’une jeune fille (Leconte de Lisle).

 Doubtful ascription.
 Formerly No. 30.

-French: Sur la mort d’Adônis (Leconte de Lisle).
+French: Sur la mort d’Adonis (Michel Paul Guy de Chabanon, 1777; excerpt); — Sur la mort d’Adônis (Leconte de Lisle).

 Athenaeus, Deipnosophists, VII, 284.